 More notably, Steve Jobs acted as a mentor to Google’s two young founders, Larry Page and Sergey Brin.
 In fact, when the duo was asked to pick a first Google CEO to act as “adult supervision,” Jobs was the only person on their shortlist.

 As the CEO of both Apple and Pixar Animation Studios, Jobs didn’t take the role.
 However, it’s fascinating to consider that this was once on the table.
 Google CEO Eric Schmidt later joined Apple’s board of directors — proof positive of the closeness of the two companies.

 Apple vs. Google

 Ultimately, the two companies’ falling out came with the debut of Google’s Android operating system.
-Unsurprisingly, Jobs saw this as a betrayal, since Schmidt had been on Apple’s board when it was developing iOS.
-This is the point at which Jobs mentioned his “thermonuclear war” on Google and threatened to sue the search company into oblivion.
+Unsurprisingly, Jobs saw this as a betrayal, since Schmidt served on Apple’s board during the development of iOS.
+At this point, Jobs mentioned his “thermonuclear war” on Google and threatened to sue the search company into oblivion.

-(As a fun bonus, check out this video of a late-1999 team meeting at Google to give you an idea of just how far the company has come.)
+(As a fun bonus, check out this video of a late-1999 Google team meeting to give you an idea of just how far the company has come.)